 Global experts in Human-Centred Design. fuseproject designs brands and gets products to market, from game-changing startups to world icons like One Laptop Per Child.
 Clients include Facebook, Pepsi, Paypal, Google, and General Electric.

-A business incubation hub in East Africa that works with local and international companies to grow their businesses Africa.
+A leading African business scale-up accelerator.
+They grow local and international startups and businesses into exceptional enterprises through business acceleration activities, strategic advice and access to investments.
 GrowthAfrica was founded on the desire and mission to proactively contribute to the social and economic growth of African economies through strengthening of the competitiveness of local enterprises.

 Palladium develops and delivers solutions that create positive impact for communities, businesses, societies and economies.
 For 50 years, Palladium has supported the design, planning, implementation and evaluation of development projects and has extensive expertise in the empowerment of girls and innovative market reform to improve lives worldwide.